Long-term saving can be confusing. There are a lot of places to put your money, with varying degrees of risk.

 Bank CDs are usually straightforward.
 Brokered CDs can be more complex.
 Sometimes brokered CDs are callable, meaning that they can be bought back within a certain period of time.
 This makes it harder to lock in a good rate over the long term.

 Who Issued the CD?

 If you are buying directly from a bank, then the bank will have issued the CD.
 If you’re buying from a brokerage firm, CDs are usually bought in bulk, and then divided up among investors.
-Brokerage CDs are sometimes lower quality, but have higher returns.
+Brokerage CDs are sometimes of lower quality but have higher returns.
 So, they are riskier.